-This Porongurup Back Vintage Cabernet Sauvignon 2013 is from a very small producer located in the heart of the Great Southern Wine region of Western Australia.
-The wine maker Andrew has crafted very small batch wines and including this awesome back vintage Cabernet Sauvignon 2013.
+This Porongurup Back Vintage Cabernet Sauvignon 2016 is on of the best producers located in the heart of the Great Southern Wine region of Western Australia.
 The fruit for this wine was sourced from a small winery in the Porongurups.
-The wine was matured in brand new French oak for 12 months and has full and rich flavors and beautiful oak integration.
+The wine was matured in brand new French oak for 24 months and has full and rich flavors and beautiful oak integration.
 It is one of the best Cabernet’s from WA with age that I have found.
-A bargain at $15.00 per bottle.
-Winery Branded price is $35.00
+A bargain at $18.00 per bottle.
+Winery Branded price is $40.00

 My Score 93/100 Gold Medal.